 by a resolution passed by a 75% majority of votes cast at a general meeting of the members of the CIO.

-Any alteration of clause 3 (Objects), clause [29] (Voluntary winding up or dissolution), this clause, or of any provision where the alteration would provide authorisation for any benefit to be obtained by charity trustees or members of the CIO or persons connected with them, requires the prior written consent of the Charity Commission.
+Any alteration of clause 3 the CIO’s objects, of any provision of the CIO’s constitution directing the application of property on its dissolution or any provision of the CIO’s constitution where the alteration would provide authorisation for any benefit to be obtained by charity trustees or members of the CIO or persons connected with them, requires the prior written consent of the Charity Commission.

 No amendment that is inconsistent with the provisions of the Charities Act 2011 or the General Regulations shall be valid.

 A copy of any resolution altering the constitution, together with a copy of the CIO’s constitution as amended, must be sent to the Commission within 15 days from the date on which the resolution is passed.
-The amendment does not take effect until it has been recorded in the Register of Charities.

 Voluntary winding up or dissolution